Ahmad Barari PhD, PE, Assistant Professor, University of Ontario Institute of Technology

-Modeling, analysis and construction of a virtual part in digital manufacturing is commonly done by employing parametric surface.
-However, to slice an additive manufactured part for 3D printing, the current methodologies uses the surface that is represented by triangular tessellation instead of analytical surface.
-This potentially causes inaccuracies in the additive manufacturing processes.
-In this presentation, slicing parameters of fabrication layers are extracted based on parameterization of the geometric surface defining the workpiece.
+Modeling, analysis and construction of a virtual part in digital manufacturing is commonly conducted by employing parametric surfaces.
+However, in order to slice a geometry for 3D printing, the common practice is to use the triangular tessellation of the exact parametric surfaces.
+This practice potentially causes inaccuracies in the additive manufacturing processes.
+The current research is focused on direct slicing of the parametric surfaces to avoid issue of any tessellation error into fabrication.
+In this work, the slicing parameters of fabrication layers are extracted based on the parameterization of the geometric surface defining the workpiece.
 The parameterization is proposed by combination of the Milne-Simpson multistep method and a function of curvature.
 The main goal is to analytically find cross sections of a parametric surface regarding the desired geometrical characteristics.
-The desired geometrical characteristics can be classified based on area, surface signature and curvature attitudes and can be directly used for precision Additive Manufacturing.
-To achieve acceptable accuracy, the curvature is considered as the desired characteristic to slice the parametric surface.
+The desired geometrical characteristics can be classified based on area, surface signature and curvature attitudes, and can be directly used for precision Additive Manufacturing.
+To achieve the desired level of accuracy, the curvature is found to be a suitable characteristic to guide slicing a parametric surface.

 University of Ontario Institute of Technology